kitschpatrol/tldraw-cli/readme.md

 This could be useful in the context of a content publishing pipeline where you want to use a `.tldr` file (perhaps under version control) as the "source of truth" for assets to be embedded elsewhere, and you don't want to manage the export of that diagram manually.

-This tool is only compatible with tldraw 2.0, which is currently under development.
+This tool is only tested and compatible with tldraw 2.0.0-beta.2.

 ## Usage